 Hymenoptera

-What are German and Paper Wasps & how to get rid of them
+What are Wasps & how to get rid of them

 There are many species of wasps in a range of sizes, colours and shapes.
-Some are beneficial in the garden and help control various plant pests.
-Others can be serious home pests and in large numbers, threaten native insects and spiders, as well as Monarch butterflies.
+Some are beneficial in the garden and help control various insect pests.
+Others can be serious and destructive pests themselves.
+In large numbers, they threaten native insects and spiders, as well as Monarch butterflies.
 Monarch caterpillars are a tempting source of “protein” that wasps use to feed their young, so it's good to protect them by eliminating wasp nests.

 There are 2 species that are of particular nuisance in and around the home and garden including the German Wasp (Vespula germanica) and Common Paper Wasps (Polistes spp.).
 Both look similar, however there are noticeable differences.

-The German Wasp (see image above) is an introduced species and is considered an environmental pest.
-Workers are 12 – 15 mm long, queens and males are 20 mm long however both are rarely seen.
-German Wasps are very bright yellow and black.
-Along their abdomen is yellow and black banding with distinct black triangular markings at each band.
-At the head are a pair of black antennae, attached to their middle section (thorax) are 3 pairs of yellow legs and 2 pairs of transparent wings on their back.
+The German Wasp is an introduced environmental pest species.
+Worker wasps are 12–15mm long (queens and males are 20mm long, but it's very rare that you'll see them).
+German Wasps are very bright yellow and black, with their abdomen lined with yellow and black banding with distinct black triangular markings at the top of each band.
+They have a pair of black antennae, 3 pairs of yellow legs and 2 pairs of transparent wings on their back.

-There is also another newly introduced wasp called the Asian Paper Wasp (Polistes chinensis) (see image below).
-This species is often confused with the German Wasp, however the Asian Paper Wasp has less distinct yellow banding and more prominent black banding, the absence of black triangular marking, they are longer and narrower, and have yellow antennae.
-The Asian Paper Wasp is also less aggressive than the German Wasp with nest structure and habits more akin to the Common Paper Wasp.
+There's also another newly introduced wasp called the Asian Paper Wasp (Polistes chinensis) (see image below).
+This species is often confused with the German Wasp, but the Asian Paper Wasp has less distinct yellow banding and more prominent black banding, plus it doesn't have the black triangular markings.
+These wasps are longer and narrower, and have yellow antennae.
+The Asian Paper Wasp is also less aggressive than the German Wasp, with nest structure and habits more akin to the Common Paper Wasp.

 Wasps defend their nest aggressively, swarming out to attack if disturbed.
 Unlike bees that die after only one sting, wasps can repeatedly sting and remain unaffected.
 Their sting is painful and inflammatory.
 Multiple stings, or a sting to the throat, can be dangerous.
 Some people are allergic to wasp stings and may even be unaware of their allergy.
 Always use extreme caution near nests.